SudarshanLande123/Github-demo/README.md

 # Github-demo
-this is demo of gitHub
+this is demo of gitHub.